oxford-pharmacoepi/TableCharacteristics/README.md

-# EmptyPackageTemplate
+# TableCharacteristics

-This template empty package is meant to be used to create new R packages.
-See extras/PackageMaintenance.R to see the commands to be executed when creating the package.
+This a package underdevelopment